Pop psychology sells well.

 #1.
 Learning Styles

-Some people learn more when the material is presented visually, while some others learn more when the material is discussed verbally.
+The narrative goes that some people learn more when the material is presented visually, while others learn more when the material is discussed verbally.

-Over the course of the years, a whole host of training methodologies and quizzes have sprung up purporting to teach people how to learn more effectively.
+Over the years, different training methodologies and quizzes have sprung up, purporting to teach people how to learn more effectively.

 Why It’s Pop Psychology